 FAQs and common misconceptions

-As we have explored the world of psilocybin and its use for cancer patients, we have heard some common questions and concerns from friends, family, and supporters.
+As we have explored the world of psilocybin and its use for cancer patients, we have heard many common questions and concerns.

 I have basic questions about psilocybin and other psychedelics.